OpenServoCore/open-servo-core/README.md

 # OpenServoCore

-> The definitive open platform for turning cheap servos into smart actuators.
+> An open platform for turning cheap servos into smart actuators.

 OpenServoCore (OSC) is open hardware and firmware that drops a CH32V006 control board into a $2-3 cloned hobby servo (SG90 and friends) and turns it into a DXL-style smart actuator — position feedback, current sensing, bus-addressable, programmable.